NKonti/Quantitative-Portfolio-Optimization-under-Parameter-Uncertainty/README.md

 #### Stochastic Optimization (STOCH)

-Stochastic Optimization differs fundamentally from robust optimization frameworks.
+Stochastic Optimization addresses uncertainty through a scenario-based framework.
 Rather than optimizing against a worst-case realization within an uncertainty set, the model constructs a large collection of plausible future return scenarios and seeks a portfolio that performs well on average across those scenarios.

 The optimization therefore balances expected return and risk directly across many potential future market environments.
 As a result, the portfolio construction process is not driven by a single forecast or a predefined worst-case assumption, but instead by the overall distribution of potential outcomes.
 This generally leads to more stable and diversified allocations that remain effective across a wider range of market conditions.